Crinibus/tvguide/README.md

 Command using all flags:
 ```
-python3 scraper.py -c [channel] -t [time] -a
+python3 scraper.py -c [channel] -t [time] -a -d [int]
 ```
 An example with 'real' values:
 ```
-python3 scraper.py -c dr1 -c tv2 -t 20:00 -a
+python3 scraper.py -c dr1 -c tv2 -t 20:00 -a -d 1
 ```
-This prints only the tv-shows that start at 8 pm today on the channels DR1 and TV2 and there after prints all the shows on DR1 and TV2 for that day.
+This prints only the tv-shows that start at 8 pm today on the channels DR1 and TV2 and there after prints all the shows on DR1 and TV2 for the next day.

 <br/>